DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |AccessibilitySettings| replace:: go to the Accessibility Settings screen
+.. |AddShortcut| replace:: add a shortcut to the home screen
 .. |AndroidSettings| replace:: go to the Android Settings screen
 .. |Assist| replace:: go to the current Google Assist app
 .. |BackKey| replace:: the Android Back key